Why Tax Administration Reform

 Vasilika will share Albania's experience in reforming tax administration.

-Webinar – related links participants may find useful:
+Webinar – related links participants may found useful:

 - Romania Modernizes its National Agency for Fiscal Administration: A View From a CEF Associate Fellow on Its Reform Plans